nunodxxd/Algorithm-Tutorials/README.md

 ## Graph Algorithms

 Graph algorithms provide solutions to problems related to graphs, which are fundamental data structures capable of representing various real-world scenarios.
-This repository includes the following graph algorithm:
+This repository includes the following graph algorithms:

 - Dijkstra Shortest Path
 - Breadth First Search